Welcome, my name is Regula Ysewijn.

 I still cook like that today, without a book – unless it’s a historical cookery book – just on pure fingerspitzengefühl (on feeling).
 My dishes might not be complicated and posh, but they are real honest grub.
 Just what I like to eat as well.
 The product is of paramount importance, this means the provenance of the meat and dairy I use, and avoiding the evil that is overly processed foods and additives at all times.

 Local or regional food is important, it is what shapes our culinary landscape.

 What do I loathe?

-Intensive farming, cruelty, nasty food additives, food snobs & fads and candy.
+Intensive animal farming, cruelty, nasty food additives, food snobs & fads and candy.